 Bringing in the data

 As we defined above, point data give the location of objects or events within an area.
 In addition to coordinates, points have other data attached to them called marks.
 Marks are essentially attributes of the point (i.e. species of tree, type of crime).
 Marks could be categorical (type of crime) or continuous (diameter of tree).
-Right now the crime.ppp object contains no attribute or marks information.
-We’ll add marks later in the guide.
+Right now the tornado.ppp object contains no attribute or marks information.

 ## NULL

 Point pattern analyses should have their study boundaries explicitly defined.
 This is the window through which we are observing the points.
 One example is the boundaries of a forest if you are studying tree species distribution.
-In the current example, it is the boundaries of our nondescript city. spatstat uses a special boundary object - an owin, which stands for observation window.
-We will need to coerce city to an object of class owin using the function as.owin().
-Before we do so, we have to convert the SpatVector city into an sf object.
+In the current example, it is the boundaries of Oklahoma. spatstat uses a special boundary object - an owin, which stands for observation window.
+We will need to coerce okla to an object of class owin using the function as.owin().

 ## [1] "owin"

-To set or “bind” the city boundary owin to the crime.ppp point feature object, use the Window() function, which is a spatstat function.
+To set or “bind” the state boundary owin to the tornado.ppp point feature object, use the Window() function, which is a spatstat function.

 We’re now set and ready to roll.
 Let’s do some analysis!